Jamai Raja (2014 TV series): 6 months later

 Shabnam is controlling DD's house, and Roshni is taking care of Nani and Ayesha.
 She meets a mechanic named Raghu; who is the exact copy of Sid.
-She finds him only the way to save her mother and to avenge Sidharat's murder from Shabnam.
+She finds him only the way to save her mother and to avenge Siddharth's murder from Shabnam.
 Raghu helps him like Sid and this against the advice of sumati, his "supposed mother" suffering from mental disorders.
-With this asset, Roshni follows Raghu during his marriage with Shabnam and thinks that he is Sidharat suffering from amnesia.
+With this asset, Roshni follows Raghu during his marriage with Shabnam and thinks that he is Siddharth suffering from amnesia.
 Raghu acts to be in love with Shabnam as Sid, and takes advantage of this personality to reconcile Sam and Yash.
-Sid's mother puts up an act of being sick and the truth for Sidharat being Raghu is revealed.
+Sid's mother puts up an act of being sick and the truth for Siddharth being Raghu is revealed.
 Roshni supports Sid and they manage to defeat Shabnam.
-The day after Shabnam and Raghu's failed marriage, which ended with the arrest of the bride, the Patels and Sid are surprised to see coming to their house a backward Rajhistani family who claims that Roshni married their son Kunal; until she reveals Roshni isn't DD's real girl which turns out to be just blackmail on her part, she leads her and Nani to the wand while Kunal does her better to please Roshni by hiding his violent character.
-Bansi's daughter and also Kunal's aunt, Skakun falls in love with Sid's father and only belatedly realizes Raj's insincere feelings for her.
+The day after Shabnam and Raghu's failed marriage, which ended with the arrest of the bride, the Patels and Sid are surprised to see coming to their house a backward Rajasthani family who claims that Roshni married their son Kunal; until she reveals Roshni isn't DD's real girl which turns out to be just blackmail on her part, she leads her and Nani to the wand while Kunal does her better to please Roshni by hiding his violent character.
+Bansi's daughter and also Kunal's aunt, Shakun falls in love with Sid's father and only belatedly realizes Raj's insincere feelings for her.